-- 1. Soil crusting is also associated with biological and chemical factors. - 2.
-A biological crust is a living community of lichen, cyanobacteria, algae, and moss growing on the soil surface that bind the soil together. - 3.
-A precipitated, chemical crust can develop on soils with high salt content.
+Note 2 to entry: A biological crust is a living community of lichen, cyanobacteria, algae, and moss growing on the soil surface that bind the soil together.

+Note 3 to entry: A precipitated, chemical crust can develop on soils with high salt content.